Kennzahlen München

 Great labor market potential

-Around 138,000 students are enrolled at four universities and 14 universities of applied science and academies in Munich and the surrounding region.
+Approximately 140,000 students are enrolled at three large public universities and more than 25 smaller private and public universities, including universities of applied sciences and academies, in Munich and the surrounding area.
 43 percent study STEM subjects, which is above the German average.

 Munich’s Universities of Excellence, TUM and LMU, and the University of Applied Sciences cover an enormous spectrum of internationally renowned degree programs and research areas.
 Some 22,000 individuals graduate in Munich each year and enter employment.